As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 You can use various types of traps to catch and kill them.
 The simplest trap is a sticky tape, which you can hang around the outside seating or relaxation areas.
 These also help with any cluster flies you may have as well.

-For larger areas, use yellow sticky card traps, which are eco-friendly and efficient in trapping large amounts of flies.
+Use yellow sticky card traps for larger areas, which are eco-friendly and efficient in trapping large numbers of flies.
 You can also use CO2 traps that emit carbon dioxide, mimicking human breath, to lure these flies in.

 Use Insecticides

-Insecticides are chemical compounds that can kill or repel insects.
+Insecticides are chemical compounds that kill or repel insects.
 Always read the product label and follow the instructions carefully.
-You can use sprays, dust, or granules to kill the insects.
+Sprays, dust, or granules can be used to kill insects.

 Always wear protective gear when applying insecticides, use them in a well-ventilated area, and keep children and pets away from the treated area.